KozmaRengeKriszta/JDSA_ST_paidtree_RFC_prediction/README.md

 3. SENT_A_SUPER_TREE: file_name, date, user_id, event

 THE TASK:
-Try to predict which users will become paid users based on the registration data and application usage so far (free tree transmissions)
+Try to predict which users will become paid users based on the registration data and application usage so far